 You will always be served a spoon, but for us, eating with our hands is all part of the local experience.
 Each restaurant has a hand wash station at the back so you can wash away the grime of the shopping day before digging in.

-Whether you need a whole new wardrobe or you’re just a shopping addict at heart, Pondy Bazaar in Chennai will leave you wishing you’d packed an empty suitcase.
+Whether you need a whole new wardrobe or you’re just a shopping addict at heart, Pondy Bazaar shops will leave you wishing you’d packed an empty suitcase.
 Even for me, the most shopping-averse woman on the planet, I loved the experience of shopping in Chennai and would gladly have spent several days looking for the perfect bargain.
 If only we’d had the time and the suitcase space.

 ♥ Happy adventures, Stephen & Jane